tekumara/gh-doctor/README.md

 Ensure ssh works.

 Verify ssh and if needed:
+ * Fetch a token using the Github Doctor OAuth app with scope to create SSH keys.
+   This token is used once and not stored anywhere.
- * create a private ssh key file
+ * Create a private ssh key file.
- * add the github host to ~/.ssh/config
+ * Add the GitHub host to ~/.ssh/config.
- * upload the ssh key to your Github user account
+ * Upload the ssh key to your GitHub user account.

 Example entry added to ~/.ssh/config: